bruj0/ProxmoxIPv6/README.md

 ## Requirements
 ### A IPv6 /64 network and a single IPv4
 For this article, we will use a /64 IPv6 network because its what commonly assiged by ISPs or hosting providers.

-Point to Point internal networks, routes IP traffic between the public internet an our internal network
+Point to Point internal networks will help route IP traffic between the public internet an our internal network avoiding ARP resolution.

 ### IPv4:
 Host: